pharmadiff/PharmaDiff/README.md

 ## Use PharmaDiff with an input pharmacophore

 - To use PharmaDiff with a pharmacophore input, provide the pharmacophore as a .pkl file.
 To generate this file, you will need an SDF file containing either:
-  - the atoms/fragments associated with the pharmacophore, or
+  - the atoms/fragments associated with the pharmacophore
   - the full reference molecule.

 A step-by-step tutorial on generating the .pkl file will be provided in the examples/pharmacophore_prep.ipynb jupiter notebook.